A Data-Driven Approach To Precision Rifles, Optics & Gear

 The Area 419 Zero Press had 18% of these shooters using it overall, including 2 among the top 25.
 The Area 419 Zero Press was designed as a zero-compromise reloading tool.
 It is a turret-based reloading press that the manufacturer claims: “When indexing the turret, repeatability variance of the system will be less than .0005″.
 I won’t go into all the details, but the design is pretty insane.
 But, zero compromises led to a price tag of $1,275 – which makes it the most expensive single-stage press by a long shot.

 7% of these top-ranked PRS shooters said they used a Hornady reloading press for sizing, but none of those were in the top 25.
 Hornady makes a few different kinds of presses, from a classic, single-stage press that is similar to the RCBS Rock Chucker to an advanced progressive press.
 Unfortunately, I didn’t ask these guys what model they were using.
+The Hornady Lock-N-Load Classic Reloading Press starts at $192, but they make setups that range all the way up to the Hornady Lock-N-Load Ammo Plant at $1,678 – and several other price points in between.

 Redding reloading presses had 5% represented overall, with 2 in the top 25.
 Redding is an extremely popular die manufacturer, so it’s not surprising to see several of these pro shooters using a Redding press.
 Redding makes several types of presses.
 The Redding T-7 Turret Press is a very popular option and was what Area 419 staff were using for years before they developed the Area 419 Zero Press.
 The guys at Area 419 are very big on tooling, and the Redding T7 press is what made them such big fans of a turret press design.
 So if you can’t swing the $1275 for the Area 419 Zero, the $395 Redding T-7 Turret Press might be a great alternative.
 Another popular option is the Redding Big Boss II Single-Stage press for $295, which is basically an improved version of the RCBS Rock Chucker.
 Last year, I interviewed two-time PRS Champion Austin Orgain and asked about his reloading setup and process.
-Orgain uses a Redding Big Boss 2 Press with the Inline Fabrication Case Ejection System (his setup shown below).
+Orgain uses a Redding Big Boss 2 Press with the Inline Fabrication Case Ejection System (his setup is shown below).
 Read about Austin Orgain’s full reloading setup and process.

 Redding Big Boss with Inline Fabrication Case Ejector System